Luv Is Rage 2: Commercial performance

 Luv Is Rage 2 debuted at number one on the US Billboard 200 with 135,000 album-equivalent units, of which 28,000 were pure album sales.
 In its second week on the chart, Luv Is Rage 2 moved another 73,000 units bringing the total sales to 208,000.
-On March 19, 2019, the album was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sale equivalents of two million units.
+On December 10, 2024, the album was certified five-times platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sale equivalents of five million units.

 The album also entered at number 14 on the UK Albums Chart, selling 3,000 album-equivalent units in its first week.